MacroUniverse/SLISCt/README.md

 * `fixsize.h` defines the fixed-size vector `FixVec<T,N>`, and col-major matrix `FixCmat<T,Nr,Nc>`.
 * `mat3d.h` defines the row-major 3D array `Mat3d<T>`.
 * `disp.h` display SLISC containers (matrix, vector, etc.)
-* `input.h` promp for input, can save input history and repeat input automatically
+* `input.h` promp for input, can save input history and repeat input automatically.
-* `matt.h` save/load text-based data files in `.matt` format, can save multiple named scalars and containers to a single file
+* `matt.h` save/load text-based data files in `.matt` format, can save multiple named scalars and containers to a single ascii file.
 * `ptr_arith.h` low level functions for `arithmetic.h`, using pointers as input and output instead of vector/matrix containers.
 * `arithmetic.h` has utilities for dense matrices and vectors, e.g. `sum()`, `norm()`, dot product, matrix-vector multiplication.
 * `slice.h` (experimental) matrix slicing, e.g. separate one column of a matrix and name it as a vector.